paulrobertlloyd/paulrobertlloyd-content/articles/2009-03-29-tailored_for_england.markdown

   locality: Littlehampton
   country_name: England
 summary: The appointment of Fabio Capello has brought about a more stylish and confident England.
 Now they have a kit to match.
-photo:
+featured:
-  - url: /media/2009/088/a1/crest.jpg
+  url: /media/2009/088/a1/crest.jpg
   alt: The England crest as it appears on the new shirt.
 category:
   - design
   - football